MonkDev/monk-id-ruby/README.md

     :blank_password => 5,

-#### UUID
+### UUID

-All users will be identified by a global UID, which is returned as the 'guid' attribute.
+All users will be identified by a global UID, which is returned as the `guid` attribute.
 If you are storing users locally, use this ID to tie them to their Monk ID user.

 ### Interaction